 It feels so different to hear my interview questions and their responses now.

 The participants were frank, added jokes between their narrative, and gave me a lot of information that I wanted to know.
-It’s quite funny to listen to how I responded to their answers.
 I tried not to interrupt them, which means I couldn’t stop their talking while I worried about the time allowed for each interview.

 I have already missed being a PhD student and a lazy day at home writing my thesis.